alichator/base-drafts/draft-ietf-quic-transport.md

 able to receive QUIC packets prior to the connection being established.
 Such an attacker can potentially send packets that will be accepted by QUIC endpoints.
 This version of QUIC attempts to detect this sort of attack, but it expects that endpoints will fail to establish a connection rather than recovering.
-For the most part, the cryptographic handshake protocol {{QUIC-TLS}} is responsible for detecting tampering during the handshake, though additional validation is required for version negotiation (see {{version-validation}}).
+The cryptographic handshake protocol MUST ensure detection of tampering during the handshake by authenticating all of the data sent in CRYPTO frames.
+Additional validation is required for version negotiation (see {{version-validation}}).

 Endpoints are permitted to use other methods to detect and attempt to recover from interference with the handshake.
 Invalid packets may be identified and